Issue #01, July 2022

 POLITICAL PHILOSOPHY

-Negotiating the future of political philosophy and practice: Renewal of democracy or technocratic governance
+Negotiating the future of political philosophy and practice: A renewal of democracy or technocratic governance?

 The widespread understanding of Covid-19 as a threat to public (health) security serves as the discursive foundation for the application of emergency measures – both in terms of public health measures as well as in the field of political decision-making procedures.
 It has led to a strengthening of the role of (medical) experts for policy-making at the expense of formerly established democratic procedures and public debate.
 It has also increased the notion that information can be either important or antithetical to security – observable for example in the stark increase in journalistic referrals to fact-checkers and the demonization of what has been labeled mal-, dis-, and mis-information.
 In this article, we first explore, whether this securitization of Covid.19 has led to disruptions in the societal sub-systems of democratic governance and scientific debate.
 Second, we examine the role of expertocratic and technocratic thinking in the current crisis discourse against the background of both historical and current trends in political philosophy.